-• Brief on how the company defines the policy of the tasks, responsibilities, and duties of each of the Members of the Board of Directors and executive management members, as well as the powers and authorities delegated to the executive management:
+Brief on how IPG determines the policy of tasks, responsibilities and duties of each of the Board Members and the Executive Management members and the powers and authorities delegated to the Executive Management:

-In accordance with the Memorandum of Association and the Articles of Association, IPG's Board of Directors exercises its functions and duties, devotes sufficient time to its responsibilities and tasks and works to serve the interests of the Group and its shareholders.
-Additionally, the Board of Directors performs a major role in maintaining a constructive relationship between the Board and the Executive Management and ensures the maintenance of trust among members, as well as the exchange of views within the Board to ensure that decisions are taken based on sound foundations and information.
-The tasks and duties of the Board members and the Executive Management are determined through a set of regulations established by the Board and the Board committees, as well as the Executive Management's approved table of delegation of authorities.
-Furthermore, IPG has developed specific job descriptions for each Board and Executive Management member, which clearly specifies the tasks and responsibilities of each Board member and each member of the Executive Management.
+In accordance with the Memorandum of Association and the Articles of Association, IPG's Board of Directors exercises its functions and duties as follows:

+- Devotes sufficient time: devotes sufficient time to its responsibilities and tasks and works to serve the interests of the Group and its shareholders. - Strengthening relationships: The Board of Directors performs a major role in maintaining a constructive relationship between the Board and the Executive Management and ensures the maintenance of trust among members. - Exchange of views: The Board seek to exchange of views within the Board to ensure that decisions are taken based on sound foundations and information. - Task definition: the tasks and duties of the Board members and the Executive Management are determined through a set of regulations established by the Board and the Board committees, as well as the Executive Management's approved table of delegation of authorities. - Approved job descriptions: IPG has developed specific job descriptions for each Board and Executive Management member, which clearly specifies the tasks and responsibilities of each Board member and each member of the Executive Management.